 The UK has a shortage of social science graduates with the quantitative skills necessary to evaluate evidence, analyse data, and design and commission research.
 These skills are essential to employers across all sectors.

-How employers can get involved with Q-Step
+How employers can get involved with Q-Step - providing a work placement

 We are looking for employers from all sectors to form partnerships with Q-Step Centres and provide work placements for social science undergraduates.